Sherrydqy/CIM-642-Physical-Computing/Midterm/Readme.md

 ## Draw a step by step diagram of the interaction
 <img src="./watertime-workflow.png" width="550px"/><br/>
 ## Explain how the project is used
+Users put a glass of water on the base and the machine will start scaling its weight and save it.
+If users haven't drunk for a given period of time, the machine will start giving alarms (the red light will start blinking).
+If the user doesn't drink enough water and put the cup back to the base, the machine will give an alarm again (the red light will remain on).
+If the user drinks enough water and put the cup back, the red light will go off while the blue one will turn on again.
+While the user is drinking water, the blue led will blink slowly indicating the cup is being lifted off the base.
+## How does the user interact with the input
+Users only need to put a glass of water on the base which has a sensor at the bottom.
+The machine will read the force applied to it and convert it to the weight of the glass of water to see whether the user has drunk it or not.
+## Why did you decide to use that component?
+Because I need a sensor to measure the weight of what is put on the base.

+##Explain how the input translates to the output?
+The change of weight of the cup of water will indicate different status.
+The change of light will respond to different status.
+* When the force is applied to the sensor - both the red light and the blue light will go on.
+* Once the measurement becomes stable and the machine starts to time - only the blue light remains on while the red one goes off.
+* When no force is applied to the base - the blue light starts blinking slowly, indicating users are drinking water.
+* If the force hasn't changed after a given period of time - the red light will start blinking to remind users it's time to drink water.
+The blue light will goes off at this moment.
+* If the force applied to the base doesn't change much from the previous force - the red light will stay on to suggest users to drink more.
+* If the force applied to the base changes a lot from the previous force - only the blue light remains on while the red one goes off.

 ## Talk about what form factor/size your project would ideally be.
 This project would ideally be a book-size.